hh6801/Pose-Estimation/README.md

-# Human Pose as Compositional Tokens
+# Pose estimation with pose as compositional tokens

 <p align="center">
   <a href="https://sites.google.com/view/pctpose">Page</a> |